sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 Kotlin to see what can be achieved using Kotlin.

 Everyone makes mistakes, and so do I. If you feel any mistakes in the way I write my code, implement logic, and structure my code, feel free to let me know about it.
-Send me an email at:
+Email me at:
 [sudarshanmhasrup@gmail.com](mailto://sudarshanmhasrup@gmail.com)

 ### Me & Kotlin